nicolasdao/userin/README.md

 >	- The rest of the configuration is the same as what is described on the Passport package documentation.

 ## Using an OpenID discovery endpoint

+To this day (Oct.
+2020), Google is the only major player to have adopted OpenID.
+The others have implemented specialized version of OAuth 2.0 (Facebook has rolled out their own implementation of OpenID Connect called Facebook Connect).

 ```js
 const { UserIn } = require('userin')